-Austrian painter Gustav Klimt was Vienna's most renowned advocator of, or, as the style was known in Germany, Jugendstil ("youth style").
+Austrian painter Gustav Klimt was Vienna's most renowned advocator of Art Nouveau, or, as the style was known in Germany, Jugendstil ("youth style").
 He is remembered as one of the greatest decorative painters of the twentieth century, and he also produced one of the century's most significant bodies of erotic art.
 Initially successful as a conventional academic painter, his encounter with more modern trends in European art encouraged him to develop his own eclectic and often fantastic style.
-His position as the co-founder and first president of the also ensured that this style would become widely influential - though Klimt's direct influence on other artists was limited.
+His position as the co-founder and first president of the Vienna Secession also ensured that this style would become widely influential - though Klimt's direct influence on other artists was limited.
 He never courted scandal, but it dogged his career, and although he never married, he is said to have fathered fourteen children.

 Born to Ernst Klimt, a gold engraver and Bohemian immigrant, and Anna Finster, an aspiring but unsuccessful musical performer, Gustav Klimt was the second of seven children raised in the small suburb of Baumgarten, southwest of Vienna.
 The Klimt family was poor, as work was scarce in the early years of the Habsburg Empire, especially for immigrants, due in large part to the 1873 stock market crash.

 Between 1862 and 1884, the Klimt family moved frequently, living at no fewer than five different addresses, always seeking cheaper housing.
 In addition to financial hardships, the family experienced much tragedy at home.
 In 1874 Klimt's younger sister, Anna, died at the age of five following a long illness.
 Not long after, his sister Klara suffered a mental breakdown after succumbing to religious fervor.